This post may contain affiliate links, view our disclosure policy.

 Our 3-day Glacier National Park itinerary includes breathtaking scenery, family-friendly hikes, glaciers, and must-see stops to help you plan the perfect visit.

-We also include recommendations for our favorite boat tour, horseback riding, and whitewater rafting, as well as tell you the best places to spot wildlife.
+We also include recommendations for our favorite boat tour, horseback riding, and whitewater rafting, and tell you the best places to spot wildlife.

-Read on for a 3-day Glacier National Park itinerary that is packed with family fun!
+Read on for a 3-day Glacier National Park itinerary packed with family fun!

-*Important: This article has been updated to reflect the new Vehicle Reservation System required for all visitors entering Glacier National Park.
+*Important: This article has been updated to reflect the Vehicle Reservation System required when visiting Glacier National Park in summer 2024.

 Glacier National Park With Kids

-Glacier National Park is a truly magnificent and breathtaking United States bucket list destination!
+Glacier National Park is a magnificent and breathtaking United States bucket list destination!

-As you begin planning your 3-day Glacier National Park itinerary, there are a few important things to keep in mind if you’re visiting with kids, however.
+As you begin planning your 3-day Glacier National Park itinerary, there are a few important things to know if you’re visiting with kids.

-First off, many of the best views and waterfalls in Glacier National Park require either a short hike or long hike in order to get to them.
+First, many of the best views and waterfalls in Glacier National Park require either a short or long hike to get to them.

-You must be very selective and do your research ahead of time when it comes to choosing kid-friendly hikes in Glacier National Park if you want it to be enjoyable.
+You must be very selective and research ahead of time when choosing kid-friendly hikes in Glacier National Park if you want it to be enjoyable.

 Next, keep in mind that there are very few restaurants or places to purchase food once inside the park.

-The park is very spread out and takes quite a bit of time (due to crowds and slow speed limits) to get from one attraction to the next.
+The park is very spread out and takes a long time (due to crowds and slow speed limits) to get from one attraction to the next.

 For this reason, review our top family road trip tips to prevent car sickness and boredom while driving.